 Example If a chair manufacturer works on ten chairs, and during the process, two chairs need repainting due to sub-par paint quality, and the client rejects one other chair, deeming it “wobbly”, it makes their RTY 70%.
 (10-3)/10 = 0,7.

 Using process throughput in a small business

 Let’s again consider the chair-making business, which has four departments, producing the following completed items each week.

 The team could either consider throughput for each process or analyze the throughput of the entire production.
 The individual throughput for the Design process would be fourteen, ten for Assembly, six for Painting, and the same for Completed and sold.

 Besides applying WIP limits to the Design and Assembly processes, the company could focus on other improvements to increase their volume of six completed chairs a week.
-They could move 2 people from Design to Painting, which would likely increase the throughput by 2 chairs, meaning a 33 % improvement.
+Hypothetically, they could move 2 people from Design to Painting, which would likely increase the throughput by 2 chairs, meaning a 33 % improvement.

 If they sell each chair for $100 and produce eight chairs a week, that’s a total of $800.
 If the company’s operating expenses are $500 a week, the net profit based on throughput is $300 a week.

-Aside from giving you an overall insight to the process profitability, paying attention to process throughput will also make it easier to identify productivity issues and help with keeping an even, steady, predictable flow of work.
+Aside from giving you an overall insight into the process profitability, paying attention to process throughput will also make it easier to identify productivity issues and help with keeping an even, steady, predictable flow of work.
 Take a look at why process unevenness is a trait you may want to diminish by reading about Mura.